Using Composition and Render Props instead of Context API

 If we are using prop drilling, our components will look like this:

 So the Main component has the state and we want to pass it to the Third component.
 Since we only have three components, this solution is completely fine.
 However, things get complicated if we need to go much deeper than this.
 But for simplicity, I won't add any more components.
-As expected, if I mount my component to the app, it should work.
-Let's test it:

 So far there is nothing new.
 But let's try something else now.